 Class Action - Trial Counsel.
-Eric is a member of a trial team retained to defend a national nursing home chain in a previously-certified class action headed to trial in Arkansas state court.
-In addition to assisting with various fact and expert witness development for trial, Eric has drafted several key motions regarding class and jurisdictional issues.
+Eric was a member of a trial team retained to defend a national nursing home chain in a case involving allegations of chronic understaffing.
+Eric assisted in the development of various fact and expert evidence, and also drafted several key motions regarding class and jurisdictional issues.
 The case resolved on a confidential basis before trial while several motions attacking the class were still pending (Arkansas).

 Product Liability Litigation.
 Eric supported the trial team in the defense of design defect, failure to warn and punitive damages claims against a pipe-component manufacturer, resulting in a complete defense verdict (New Jersey).

 Confidential JAMS Arbitration.
 Eric second-chaired the prosecution of a breach-of-contract and declaratory judgment action following the $1.3 billion sale of a global healthcare technology business unit.
 In addition to presenting evidence and argument during the seven-day hearing, Eric managed all aspects of the case work-up, including numerous depositions and the production of large volumes of documents and electronically stored information on an expedited schedule (California).

 Multidistrict Litigation.
 Eric served as national coordinating counsel for dispositive motions in a consolidated pelvic mesh MDL.
 He led a team of attorneys in identifying and briefing summary judgment issues for approximately 150 initial cases.
 The legal issues included statutes of limitation, negligence, all theories of product liability, breach of warranty, loss of consortium, and punitive damages under more than 40 states’ laws, as well as Daubert challenges to various expert witnesses.
 In re Boston Scientific Corp.
 Pelvic Repair System Product Liability Litig.
 (S.D.
 W. Va.).